0xEagle1337/egl_armor/README.md

 # 📞 Support and Contact

-For issues or questions, please open an issue on this GitHub repository or reach out to me on Discord: 0xeagle1337.
+For issues or questions, please open an issue on this GitHub repository,join my Discord community server: https://discord.gg/BCaP4CtJpP or reach out directly to me: 0xeagle1337.